UMM-CSci-3601-F17/sage-team-cheezit/README.md

   - Make sure **Use default Gradle wrapper** is selected.
 - Click **Finish.**

+:warning: IDEA will sometimes decide to "help" you by offering "Compile TypeScript to JavaScript?" :bangbang: *Never* say "OK" to this offer -- if you do it will make a complete mess of your project.
+We're using other tools (`gradle`, `ng`, and a thing called `webpack` which you never explicitly see) to do that compilation.
+If you let IDEA do it, you'll have a ton of JavaScript files cluttering up your project and confusing other tools.

 ## Running your project

 Now that the structure of the project is different, the way we run the project